Halloween Haunted Houses in Georgia

 Georgia has some of the best haunted houses in the country.
 America’s Best Top 100 Haunted Houses in 2013 (with videos).
 Atlanta has all the zombies, vampires, werewolves, and ghouls to make staffing easy.

 Find below a list of haunted houses in Georgia 2014, with dates, locations, them, and prices for popular haunted houses, and then an information summary of the most popular haunted attractions.
 We have separate attraction links and listings for haunted houses USA, haunted corn mazes, haunted trails, haunted zombie paintball, haunted forests, haunted hayrides, and ghost tours.

 Atlanta Haunted Houses

 Netherworld Haunted House - 6624 Dawson Blvd., Norcross, Georgia

-Netherworld in Atlanta just might be the best haunted house in Georgia.
+Netherworld in Atlanta just might be the best haunted house in Georgia if not the country.
 Each year it seems to just get better with new scenes, sets, and screams.
-This years theme is The Season Of The Witch in the main haunt attraction followed by Boogeyman.
+This years theme is The Season Of The Witch in the main haunt attraction followed by the basement show SPLICED.
 It takes about one hour to go through Netherworld not counting for the long wait lines.
-Netherworld Haunted House is open beginning the weekend of September 27th and 28th from 7 pm to 11 pm.
-In October it runs every night from October 4th through Halloween night plus November 1st,2nd, and 3rd.
-Monday through Thursdays are from 7:30 pm to 10:30 pm.
+Netherworld Haunted House is open beginning the weekend of September 26th from 7 pm to 11 pm.
+It runs Monday through Thursdays are from 7:30 pm to 10:30 pm.
 Friday and Saturday nights the attraction runs 7 pm to midnight.
-Tickets are $22 for The Dead Ones every night but Friday and Saturday.
-Friday and Saturday the ticket price is $25.
-You can get into both The Dead Ones and Boogeyman for $28 or $30 on Friday and Saturday.
-Be aware of the horrific plat to punish all of mankind that went awry.
+Tickets are vary based on the attraction, combos, and night of the week.
+Basic tickets start at $22.
+Be aware of the horrific plot to punish all of mankind that went awry.
 Try to survive the giant bugs, wasps, spiders, and maggots.
 These places are beyond scary.
 Funtober names Netherworld the #1 Haunted House in Georgia.

 13 Stories Haunted House, 320 Temple Ave., Newman, GA 30263